How useful is yoga in a weight-loss journey?

 While there are a variety of types of yoga, all forms include moving through a number of poses (asanas).
 Over time, these help to increase flexibility and strength as the body adapts to holding these poses for longer.

 One trial in the Complementary Therapies in Medicine journal followed 60 patients that presented with abdominal obesity who were practicing 90 minutes of yoga twice a week for 12 weeks.
-When compared to the control group, the yoga group showed a significant reduction in their abdominal circumference, as well as an improved waist to hip ratio.
+When compared to the control group, the yoga group showed a significant reduction in their abdominal circumference as well as an improved waist to-hip-ratio.
+The yoga group also showed reduced body weight and body fat percentage as well as an increase in body muscle mass percentage.
+Furthermore, a more recent article published in the Journal of Bodywork and Movement Therapies found 9 months of yoga increased the leg, back and hand grip strength of obese adults.
+This shows that yoga does build muscle effectively and can help those on a weight-loss journey to also build strength.

-While yoga in itself may not be the most efficient way to burn fat, the research shows that those who practice yoga are more likely to be motivated to exercise, be in tune with their body and be more aware of hunger signals.
-This means that, over time, fat loss can occur through increased muscle tone and mindfulness.
+While yoga in itself may not be the most efficient way to lose weight, the research shows some evidence that those who practice yoga are more likely to be motivated to exercise, be in tune with their body and be more mindful eaters.
+This can all help in a healthy weight loss journey.

 How does yoga improve your balance?

-In a review of studies published in the Journal of Alternative and Complementary Medicine involving a healthy population ranging from school age to seniors, it was determined that yoga improved balance as well as other physiological factors.
-However, it concluded that more detailed research would need to be carried out to determine the measurable amount of balance gained, as well as which postures contributed best to improved balance.
+In a review of studies published in the Journal of Alternative and Complementary Medicine involving a healthy population ranging from school-age to seniors, it was determined yoga improved balance as well as other physiological factors.
+A recent systematic review published in the Osteoporosis International journal corroborates this finding yoga had positive effects on balance when participants were compared to a no-intervention control, with the meta-analysis considered also indicating yoga improved static balance.
+However, the review in the Journal of Alternative and Complementary Medicine concluded that more detailed research would need to be carried out to determine the measurable amount of balance gained, as well as which postures contributed best to improved balance.

 Significant gains in balance and improved flexibility were also observed in a yoga group study of college athletes published in the International Journal of Yoga in 2016.
 One group of subjects undertook 10 weeks of yoga practice as well as their regular training that involved resistance training and weight lifting, while the control group did no yoga on top of the other training.
 The results from the yoga group were significantly better at the end of the trial than the non-yoga group.
 If you want to know how to improve your flexibility, this is a positive sign that yoga could be adopted as a fundamental part of athletic training in order to enhance overall performance.

 So, does yoga help you lose weight?
-Yes, when combined with a suitable and healthy calorie deficit.
-What is clear from these studies is that yoga is a great option to strengthen and tone muscles.
+Yes, when combined with a suitable and healthy calorie deficit or if you’re willing for the process to be very slow and steady.
+The evidence suggests yoga may be a good supplement to those already losing weight, rather than something to be relied on alone.
+However, what is clear from these studies is that yoga is a great option to strengthen muscles and improve balance.

 Sign up for the Live Science daily newsletter now